kubenav/kubenav/CONTRIBUTING.md

 ### Working with the Flutter Code

-We are recommending to use the [Visual Studio Code](https://docs.flutter.dev/development/tools/vs-code) extensions for development.
+In the following section we descibe how to use the Flutter code for the app.
+When working with the Flutter code ensure that there are no linting errors when you commit your code and that you have sorted all imports.

 To sort all imports in the Dart code in a uniformly way you have to run the `flutter pub run import_sorter:main` command.